 - Post-inflammatory hyperpigmentation or PIH (dark spots that occur after a skin trauma that are usually difficult to lighten).

-What To Do: Prevention and Treatment
+Insect Bites: Prevention and Treatment

 - Do not have water plants or pools of still water in your vicinity.